qlu-lab/QUAIL/README.md

 ## Input Data Format
 ### Phenotype file

-The input phenotype file need to be a n x 3 table, where n is the sample size.
-The columns in order are the FID, IID and the phenotype.
+The input phenotype file need to be an n x 3 table, where n is the sample size.
+The columns in order are the FID, IID, and the phenotype.
 Here is an example of the phenotype file `pheno.txt`:
 ```
 FID	IID	bmi
 1	1	31.0920070855422